Edison School Multipurpose Fields Project

 The Edison School property is owned by the Board of Education, and the Letter of Intent has provided the initial framework for the shared service agreement, which states the Town shall pay $1 per year for 30 years to lease the property, and will bear responsibility for the financing, design, construction, and maintenance of the facility in cooperation with the Board of Education.

 Currently, the Edison School fields are used almost exclusively by Edison School and Westfield High School for a variety of activities, including band, drill team, and practices for some Westfield High School sports teams.
 Only Westfield High School baseball games and select track and field event competitions can be held on the existing fields.
-The proposed project will accommodate and enhance the existing school utilization while adding significant new fields capacity (almost 400,000 square feet of turf, lit fields) for use by a wide range of user groups in Town, including girls and boys soccer, boys and girls lacrosse, field hockey, baseball, football, ultimate frisbee, and various other sports practices and potential civic uses.
+The proposed project will accommodate and enhance the existing school utilization while adding significant new fields capacity for use by a wide range of user groups in Town.

 The Edison School Multipurpose Fields Project Steering Committee was formed in February 2020 to work with a consultant, Spiezle Architectural Group, which was hired through a public bidding process, to assist with the design of a potential project.
 The committee is comprised of the following individuals: